Updated: Feb 7

 Pros: It's free; relatively quick (if you're doing just a few clothes daily); and you can scrub/target stains.

-Cons: Can be time-consuming (though definitely quick than a laundromat or wash bag); you have to clean the sink before use; sinks are usually common spaces in hostels; your clothes are not getting soaked (though if you're scrubbing them, it shouldn't be an issue); and you still have to hang-dry your clothes.
+Cons: Can be time-consuming (though definitely quicker than a laundromat or wash bag); you have to clean the sink before use; sinks are usually common spaces in hostels; your clothes are not getting soaked (though if you're scrubbing them, it shouldn't be an issue); and you still have to hang-dry your clothes.

 3) Hand Washing in the Shower - I tried this approach for awhile, and aside from how weird it looks and sounds, it's actually fairly convenient!
 In short, you bring your dirty clothes into the shower with you - along with a "clean clothes" bag - and hand-wash each article as you're showering; as each piece gets cleaned, you throw it in your clean clothes bag for drying later.